-The consultative sales approach: It’s not a new practice, but it is one of the most powerful sales systems to date.
+The consultative sales approach: It’s not a new practice, but it is one of the most powerful sales styles to date.

 Some people call the consultative sales process “solution selling” or you may have heard of “S.P.I.N. selling,” those are similar methods.
 The main thing you need to know is that the consultative sales process involves going deep into the underlying problems and unmet needs of your prospect.
 Then you guide the prospect towards a potential solution to their problem — the solution being your product — through a process that resembles the ‘socratic method.’

 Start off the consultative sales approach by asking questions regarding your prospect’s current situation — in regards to their pain points.
 For example, if you are selling a television service, then ask questions like:

 In this stage of the consultative sales process, you’re trying to build rapport.
 Use this time to get acquainted with the prospect, and get an initial idea of where they stand in regard to being a potential customer of yours.

 Now you want to ask the prospect probing questions, and see if they have an unmet need.
 You want to find out what problems they have, so you can direct your attention – later on in the consultative sales approach – to their specific pain points.

 The idea is that you are acknowledging the prospect’s situation, rather than trying to impose your own desires, and therefore are seen as a helping hand.
 In other words, you want to build a relationship with this person and demonstrate that your intention is to help them find a solution to a problem… NOT to try and force your product on them.

 This is the part of the consultative sales approach where the genius behind consultative sales starts to emerge.
 Using the answers your prospect gave you to the earlier questions — ask new questions based on the implication of not solving their problem.